whoisyersinia/1.3-and-1.4-Assessment-Libhub/README.md

     </em>
 </figure>

 As we scroll down the navbar still sticks at the top while giving it a solid black background.
-This is done to keep the navbar way from clipping to other texts as the it is originally transparent.
+This is done to keep the navbar way from clipping to other texts as  it is originally transparent.
 The searchbar searches books based of the the book's title, its author, and the username of the user who lended the book.
 The cards visualises and represents Libhub's vision for a satisfactory end user experience.

 - Borrow books at anytime